peng-lab/BaSiCPy/README.md

     - General comments and financial support
     - Reviewing theoretical calculation
     - Providing a JAX implementation for the approximate fitting routine
-    - Finding suitable test data, communicating with experimentalist and commenting on expected output
+    - Finding suitable test data, communicating with experimentalists, and commenting on expected output
 - Yohsuke T. Fukai (@yfukai)
-    - Theoretical calculation for the optimization problem
+    - The theoretical calculation for the optimization problem
     - Implementation of the main fitting routine
     - Extending the algorithm to 3D and with additional fitting weights
     - Providing sample data reading functions in the package
     - Providing tests
     - Code review
 - Yu Liu (@YuLiu-web)
-    - Documentation of the package
+    - Providing documentation of the package

 ### Old version (`f3fcf19`), used as the reference implementation to check the approximate algorithm